-- Post messages on your school's social media pages, including details of how you celebrated IDPwD or what your school is doing to help grow inclusion. - Publish an article in the school newsletter. - Display posters or flyers in classrooms, break areas or on your school noticeboard. - Send targeted emails to the faculty, parents and/or stakeholders to encourage them to get involved. - Talk within your networks start a conversation at your next meeting or morning tea! - Support other IDPwD events in your local community or online.
-Check out our community event calendar for events happening near you. - Follow @idpwd on Facebook and Twitter to be part of the community and help spread positive stories about people with disability all year round.
+- Post messages on your school's social media pages, including details of how you observed IDPwD or what your school is doing to promote inclusion. - Publish an article in the school newsletter. - Display posters or flyers in classrooms, break areas or on your school noticeboard. - Send targeted emails to the faculty, parents and/or stakeholders to encourage them to get involved. - Talk within your networks start a conversation at your next meeting or morning tea. - Support other IDPwD events in your local community or online.
+Check out our community event calendar for events happening near you. - Follow us on Facebook, Twitter and Instagram to be part of the community and help spread positive stories about people with disability all year round.

 The smallest action can make a difference!
 To get you started, we have developed some key messages, social posts and a newsletter article.

-A range of digital resources are also available on the IDPwD website.
+Digital resources are also available on the IDPwD website.